Special considerations for medicines in palliative care

 You may need to get a lot of prescriptions filled, and this can become costly.
 If you or your family use a lot of medicines, the PBS Safety Net helps with the costs.
 Once you have reached a certain limit, you can receive medicines more cheaply for the rest of the year.

 Sometimes in palliative care taking medications by mouth or other routes such as skin patches is no longer possible or preferred.
 In this case some medications can be delivered using a syringe driver.
-These are small portable (usually battery-operated) devices used to continuously administer medications subcutaneously.
-Subcutaneous means 'under the skin'.
+These are small portable (usually battery-operated) devices used to administer medication including breakthrough medications subcutaneously (under the skin).
+If you need help with managing use of a syringe driver, ask your care team about the caring@home program and how their resources could help.
+They also have resources for carers in different languages.

 Finding more information